voc/voctomix/README-TRANSITIONS.md

 	 24  *  B( 199, 110   237, 131   255     0,   0,   0,   0  0.00,0.00)	A(   0,   0   240, 135   255     0,   0,   0,   0  0.00,0.00)  pip
 ```

-As you can see the tripple verbose mode (using option `-vvv`) prints out a list of loaded composites and found transitions too, like option `-l` does.
+As you can see the triple verbose mode (using option `-vvv`) prints out a list of loaded composites and found transitions too, like option `-l` does.

 Additionally it prints out:
 - the composites used to request the transition `pip -> pip` including a mark `(swapped)` at the right margin indicates that this transition has the same begin and end frame and so it will be swapped,